Six simple steps for succession in family businesses

 First, many people underestimate how extensive succession planning is.
 A proactive succession planning process allows organisations to reduce the impact of an owner or major team member, help buffer the company from dramatic changes in business circumstances, as well as prepare targeted individuals for future advancement.

 One reason so many enterprises ignore succession planning is that it can be uncomfortable.
 Family conflicts occur even in the healthiest businesses, and the succession process is full of potential pitfalls and mental roadblocks unless you know what you are doing.
 As such, you will likely need someone to guide you through the complexities.
 Someone whose expertise and impartiality help build trust and smooth conflict between members.

-Step 2: Plan for a process, not an event
+Step two: Plan for a process, not an event

 Too many families treat succession like it is a long-off, lofty goal.
 They think “someday, the children will have to take over,” or “ideally, the business will operate smoothly enough for my son/daughter to grab the wheel”.